burgerga/INTOXICOM_Workshop_1/paper/paper.md

 but annotating the data still needs to be done in a manual way.

 The third challenge is a general incompleteness of ontologies  [RS: OR IS IT A BIT WIDER COMPARED TO ONTOLOGIES ONLY, THAT IS "DATA NOT MEETING COMMUNITY STANDARDS?"
 SEE ALSO MY REMARK ABOVE].
-Finding ontology terms to be used for annotation of research output is non-trivial whIle the translation of ontology terms to identifiers are key to data consistency and interoperability.
+Finding ontology terms to be used for annotation of research output is non-trivial while the translation of ontology terms to identifiers are key to data consistency and interoperability.
 As examples of this challenge the ontological annotation of biological assays and composite nanoamterials were discussed.